Lyuei/CTF/PatriotCTF2023/Crypto/ReReCaptcha/writeup.md

 [ReReCaptcha.zip](ReReCaptcha.zip)

 ## Solution
 In the zip file, we have CT (ciphertext), E (public exponent), P and Q (Prime Numbers) in the png images, which is pretty straighforward for RSA.
-We first convert them to numbers from image to text converter.
-Then, we use this script from a previous similar CTF challenge to solve.
-Then, it converts the m (plaintext) to text which is the flag.
+Once we have these numerical components, we can use a [script](ReReCaptcha.py) from a previous similar CTF challenge to solve the RSA encryption.
+This script will help us to calculate the plaintext message 'm,' which can then be converted to text to reveal the flag.

 ## Flag
 PCTF{I_H0P3_U_U53D_0CR!}